 The URL you enter will be resolved by the Link Agent (not within mabl's network) so you can use any URL that the host on which the Link Agent is running can resolve.
 This URL can include non-public FQDNs, private IP addresses, and

 Now run the plan you created in the prior step.
-When you view the journey run results for that plan you should see messages indicating that mabl searches for and finds an active Link Agent, similar to the message below:
+When you view the test run results for that plan you should see messages indicating that mabl searches for and finds an active Link Agent, similar to the message below:

 When the Link Agent is not started or has not finished connecting before the test run started, you may see an error like the one below: